If You Want It

-"If You Want It" is the thirty-first UK single from English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 6 September 2010 by 100% Records as the first single from their eleventh studio album "History of Modern".
+"If You Want It" is the thirty-first UK single by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released on 6 September 2010 by 100% Records as the first single from their eleventh studio album "History of Modern".
 It is the group's first single since "Universal" in 1996, and is the first single with the original line-up since "Dreaming" in 1988.
 The song was a top 50 hit in Germany.

 The track was previewed, along with "History of Modern (Part II)" on their website during August and was announced as the album's first single.
 The artwork was revealed later that month.

 Music video

 The music video for "If You Want It" was released on the band's website on 16 August 2010.
 It shows a group of dancers performing underneath the spotlight while the two band members watch the display.